CKristensen/SWAPI-to-Postgres/README.md

-# Scrapping SWAPI using six degrees of separation algorithm.
+# Scrapping SWAPI using six degrees of separation approach.
 Interacting with the Star Wars API

 In this mini-project I wanted to get all information from the Star Wars API using a six degrees of seperation approach.